Other Attractions in Phuket

 Splash Jungle Water ParkThe problem is not the park, which is an impressive facility.
 It is a reasonable size at 14,000 square meters.
 There are 5 big slides, 2 children's play pools with smaller slides, a wave pool and a lazy river.
 There is also a nice relaxing spa pool with water jets and waterfalls.
 The park is located in the grounds of the 5-star West Sands Resort, next to Mai Khao Beach.

 There are complementary shuttle buses between the park and all the main tourist towns.
 It is generally a good set up with changing rooms, lockers, showers and attentive life guards around every pool.
-It does not match up with the best water parks around the world but it is still good enough for a fun day out.
+It does not quite match up with the best water parks around the world but it is still good enough for a fun day out.

 Related Articles: Read All About Splash Jungle Water Park